Looking for a Popular European Payment Provider? Why not Consider Neteller?

 Q: What is two-step authentication?

-A: Neteller uses two-step authentication that involves the use of a smartphone to generate a unique 6-digit code.
+A: Neteller uses two-step authentication, which involves the use of a smartphone to generate a unique six-digit code.
 The code is used to sign into a Neteller account or on a merchant’s cashier page instead of the secure user ID.

 Q: Are my funds safe with Neteller?

 A: Neteller is regulated by the Financial Conduct Authority in the UK, and as such can be considered a reliable and trustworthy e-money issuer.
-All customer funds are held in segregated accounts and customer funds are available immediately upon request.
-Neteller makes use of industry-standard encryption for transmitting all sensitive data, has a highly secured data center where user information is stored, and accounts and transactions are monitored 24/7 by both automated systems and live security agents.
+All customer funds are held in segregated accounts, and customer funds are available immediately upon request.
+Neteller makes use of industry-standard encryption for transmitting all sensitive data, has a highly secured data centre where user information is stored, and monitors accounts and transactions 24/7 by way of both automated systems and live security agents.

-There are a number of Forex brokers that support Neteller as a payment option and the service provided by the company itself is more than adequate to meet the needs of most Forex traders.
-While there are some serious charges that have to be paid, Neteller is still able to hold its own against the competition.
-Which means if you choose a Neteller Forex broker you can concern yourself with other more important decisions.
+There are a number of Forex brokers that support Neteller as a payment option, and the service provided by the company itself is more than adequate to meet the needs of most Forex traders.
+While there are some serious charges that have to be paid, Neteller is still able to hold its own against the competition, which means that if you choose a Neteller Forex broker you can concern yourself with other more important decisions.